dwinchell/bld-book/content/drafts/draft-15-the-dance.md

 Luke tilted his head slightly.
 “Good unexpected or bad unexpected?”

-“Still deciding,” she replied with a faint smirk, already turning back toward the crowd.
+“Still deciding,” she tried to smirk, but the words came out uncertainly.

 As they walked off the floor, that small but undeniable warmth lingered in her chest, refusing to fade.